• Skip to primary navigation

 Tajin: I love using tajin for this recipe, although you can use salt instead.
 Whatever you prefer.

-Tamarind syrup: You can buy this tamarind syrup on Amazon.
+Tamarind syrup: You can buy this tamarind simple syrup on Amazon.
 You probably won’t have luck finding it in your grocery store, but check on google maps to see if you have a Hispanic grocery store in your area.
 They will most likely have it.

 Lime: Use lime juice from fresh limes and do not use that store bought lime juice.
 That has a ton of added sugars too!